samlupton/BeRealler/README.md

-# Project 6 - *Name of App Here*
+# Project 6 - *BeReal*

-Submitted by: **Your Name Here**
+Submitted by: **Samuel Evans-Lupton**

-**Name of your app** is an app that introduces ...
-[TODO]
+**BeReal** is an app that is anti-socia media

-Time spent: **X** hours spent in total
+Time spent: **4** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] User can launch camera to take photo instead of photo library
+- [x] User can launch camera to take photo instead of photo library
-- [ ] User session persists when application is closed and relaunched
+- [x] User session persists when application is closed and relaunched
-- [ ] Users are able to log out and return to sign in page
+- [x] Users are able to log out and return to sign in page
-- [ ] Users are NOT able to see other photos until they upload their own
+- [x] Users are NOT able to see other photos until they upload their own

 The following **optional** features are implemented: